kittinunf/CoRed/README.md

 tool.
 However, some might find it to be too complicated or hard to use/understand, because the plain vanilla Redux-like implementation is quite boilerplate-y.
 There is even a [page](https://redux.js.org/recipes/reducing-boilerplate/) from the official Redux.js on how to reduce the boilerplate.
-In this implementation, we try to solve it by introduce the more friendly API to be used and translate that into Kotlin in order to be a bit more accessible to mobile dev to use in their projects.
+In this implementation, we try to solve it by introducing the more friendly API and translating that into Kotlin in order to be a bit more accessible to mobile dev to use in their projects.

 ## Installation